 - 1. Define the three phases of the surgical experience. - 2.
 Describe the scope of perioperative nursing practice. - 3.
-Discuss application of the Perioperative Nursing Data Set (PNDS). - 4.
-Discuss the outcomes a patient can be expected to achieve following a surgical intervention. - 5.
-Describe the role of each of the members of the surgical team.
+Identify members of the surgical team. - 4.
+Discuss application of the Perioperative Nursing Data Set (PNDS). - 5.
+Discuss the outcomes a patient can be expected to achieve following a surgical intervention. - 6.
+Describe the roles of surgical team members. - 7.
+Describe the responsibilities of the perioperative nurse in the circulating role.